-Graduating on the Dean’s List, with a Bachelor’s Degree in Sociology, Yolanda was hired by the Department of Children and Families (DCF).
-She was back in Bridgeport, as well, in high demand because of her bilingual skills.
-She found herself in the middle of a system of families who had their children removed, and not enough foster families for all the children needing homes.
-She recognized that a better connection to community services would help so many of the families she was seeing.
+After making the Dean's List and graduating with a Bachelor’s Degree in Sociology, Yolanda went to work for the Department of Children and Families (DCF).
+She was a sought after job candidate because of her bilingual skills.
+Her new job placed her back in her hometown of Bridgeport, where she found herself in the middle of many heart-wrenching decisions.
+She was working in a system where children were being removed from their families, and there were not enough foster families for all the children needing homes.

 “The parents who were having their kids removed had a lot of challenges: there was extreme poverty, there were mental health issues, there were addiction issues.
 It was a very complex problem, and I wanted to be part of a way to help prevent families from being separated, because it takes multiple generations to recover from a child being removed from a family.”

-She moved into the philanthropic world, taking her knowledge and experience as a DCF social worker to help secure financial resources for organizations already working to prevent families from being impacted by child welfare issues, supporting youth and family development.
+Yolanda took these insights when she moved on from DCF to the philanthropic world.
+She used her knowledge and experience as a social worker to help secure financial resources for organizations already working to prevent families from being impacted by child welfare issues, supporting youth and family development.